logseq/handbooks/docs/3.Features/whiteboards_use-tools.md

-Logseq lets you draw on your whiteboard with different tools that suit your needs.
+Draw on your whiteboard with different tools that suit your needs.
 You can access the tools from the toolbar on the right side of the canvas.
 The tools include:

 - Select: Select elements on the canvas and manipulate their properties or actions.
 - Move: Move around the canvas by dragging it.